-Harvest management and Non-detriment Findings (NDFs) for tortoise and freshwater turtle species

-As noted in earlier reviews (CoP13 Doc.33, page 8), dedicated management of collection and trade of wildcollected tortoises and freshwater turtles appears nearly non-existent in Asia.
-Where management is attempted it generally takes the form of allocating provincial and/or national harvest and export quotas, whose levels tend to be set initially to reflect previous trade volumes, and are subsequently adjusted based on realized export volumes or pressure from commercial or conservation interests.
+Harvest management and Non-detriment Findings (NDFs) for tortoise and freshwater turtle species it generally takes the form of allocating provincial and/or national harvest and export quotas, whose level tends to be set initially to reflect previous trade volumes, and is subsequently adjusted based on realized export volumes or pressure from commercial or conservation interests.
 Proper management protocols should be based on a knowledge of approximate population size and density, an understanding of population dynamics to estimate annual recruitment rates and mortality rates from natural causes and subsistence exploitation, as well as the dynamics of habitat loss, habitat restoration and habitat creation across the landscape, and calculating levels of possible offtake for commercial trade, in a context of monitoring actual trade levels and population stability.
 Such management protocols do not appear to exist for any Asian tortoise or freshwater turtle population or species.